 Handwriting Submission Feature

 People all around the world have unique and personal handwriting styles.
-Windows 7 allows you to personalize your handwriting in all languages, and now you can also anonymously send Microsoft your handwriting samples.
-This anonymous data will be used to improve the handwriting recognition features in future versions of Windows
+You can use to personalize your handwriting in all supported languages.
+You can anonymously send Microsoft your handwriting samples to improve the handwriting recognition features in future versions of Windows

 Improved Battery Life

-Windows 7 takes advantage of the latest, most energy efficient hardware and helps extend the battery life of your mobile PCs and devices.
+Windows 7 takes advantage of the latest, most energy-efficient hardware and helps extend the battery life of your mobile PCs and devices.
 Fewer activities are running in the background and it’s easier for processors to reach an idle state and stay there longer.
 Your display will dim when appropriate, and DVD playback time is improved while running on battery.
-The result is noticeably longer battery life on your mobile PC while still delivering high performance across all you do.
+The result is noticeably longer battery life on your mobile PC while still delivering high performance.

 Auto Dimming Display